andrewchambers/bupstash/doc/man/bupstash-diff.1.md

 * --{left,right}-pick PATH:
   Perform diff on a sub-directory of the left/right query.

+* --indexer-threads N:
+  Number of processor threads to use for pipelined parallel file hashing and metadata reads.
+  Defaults to the number of processors.

 * --xattrs:
   Fetch xattrs when indexing a local directories.